Iain Campbell (footballer)

-Iain Campbell (born 28 June 1985) is a Scottish professional footballer who plays for Montrose.
-After beginning his career at Dunfermline Athletic he has since played for Kilmarnock, Ross County, Clyde, Alloa Athletic, Cowdenbeath and Forfar Athletic.
+Iain Campbell (born 28 June 1985) is a Scottish former professional footballer.
+After beginning his career at Dunfermline Athletic, he played for Kilmarnock, Ross County, Clyde, Alloa Athletic, Cowdenbeath, Forfar Athletic and Montrose.

 Career

 Born in Kirkcaldy, Campbell started his career with Dunfermline Athletic.
-He made 36 appearances and scored one goal, against Motherwell at Fir Park on 29 April 2006, in a 3–2 win.
+He made 36 appearances and scored one goal against Motherwell at Fir Park on 29 April 2006, in a 3–2 win.
 In August 2006, he moved to fellow SPL club Kilmarnock for an undisclosed fee.
-He didn't make an appearance for Killie, and was sent on loan to Ross County in August 2007 till the end of the year.
+He did not make an appearance for Killie, and was sent on loan to Ross County in August 2007 until the end of the year.

 On 31 January 2008, Campbell was loaned out again, this time to Clyde until May 2008.
 He made his debut in a 3–1 defeat by Stirling Albion on 2 February 2008.
-He was released by Kilmarnock in June 2008, and joined Alloa Athletic.
+He was released by Kilmarnock in June 2008 and joined Alloa Athletic.
 He joined Forfar Athletic a year later.

 In June 2014, Campbell signed for Scottish Championship club Cowdenbeath.
 Campbell returned to Forfar Athletic on 15 January 2015, signing on a one-month loan.
 Campbell joined Forfar permanently in July 2015, staying with the club for one season before moving to Montrose at the start of the 2016–17 season, initially on a one-month deal to provide cover for injured defenders Michael Bolochoweckyj and Chris Hegarty.
 He was part of the squad which won the 2017–18 Scottish League Two title and subsequently participated in the promotion play-offs from League One the following year.